AdobeDocs/marketo-measure.en/help/advanced-marketo-measure-features/touchpoint-fields/touchpoint-fields.md

 To create a calculated field, keep in mind there are three different actions that a user can take: extracts, maps to, and concatenates.
 These are also known as the operators for defining a calculated field.

-Extracts
+### Extracts {#extracts}

-The [!UICONTROL extracts] operator pulls the value out of a field from another location, such as: a Campaign field, Lead field, or in a more advanced use case, [extract custom parameters from the landing page](https://docs.google.com/document/d/1NRViyCsXvPKbCTfGW32Yi2vWBjMDRF7bzkzKj9s2DDA/edit?ts=5e20b482#heading=h.xxwtissvw4){target="_blank"}.
-It then places it onto a Touchpoint Field (See [Maps To Example](https://docs.google.com/document/d/1NRViyCsXvPKbCTfGW32Yi2vWBjMDRF7bzkzKj9s2DDA/edit?ts=5e20b482#heading=h.xxwtissvw4){target="_blank"} #2).
+The [!UICONTROL extracts] operator pulls the value out of a field from another location, such as: a Campaign field, Lead field, or in a more advanced use case, extract custom parameters from the landing page.
+It then places it onto a Touchpoint Field.

 **Example #1**